 - Students should apply to graduate one semester "prior" to graduation.
-Graduation applications can be picked up in Student Services or emailed. (email@example.com)
+Applications for Degree Completion can be picked up in Student Services or emailed. (firstname.lastname@example.org)

 - The graduation ceremony has been moved to May.
 It is optional for all students.
 If you are taking summer classes and want to participate, as long as you are within 10 hours or one semester of completing degree, you may participate.

 - There are additional costs for the cap, gown, tassel, and honor chords.
-Information is listed in the graduation application.
+Information is listed in the application for degree completion.